Best Poker Sites

 One of the old maxims about poker is that it’s a hard way to make an easy living.
 That still rings true in the 21st century with the popularity of online poker.
 This popularity presents more and more opportunities for players to ditch their day jobs and adopt poker as a full-time job.

-If you’re considering doing that, we recommend that you first take the time to look through this list of pros and cons and keep an eye out for our other blog pieces on the poker lifestyle.
+If you’re considering doing that, we recommend that you first take the time to look through this list of pros and cons:

 Let’s get the obvious out of the way.
 Being a full-time poker player is brilliant because, well, you get to play poker full-time!
 Very few people get a chance to make a living doing something that they love.
 A lot of hobbies can’t be monetized as easily as poker can, which is something that makes it one of the best games in the world.